-Roasted Poblano Soup -In April last year, we were invited to our friend’s Mark & Julie Darnieder’s villa for a week in Puerto Vallarta, Mexico.
-Five couples sharing this beautiful spot.
+Roasted Poblano Soup -In April last year, we were invited to our friends Mark & Julie Darnieder’s villa for a week in Puerto Vallarta, Mexico.
+Five couples share this beautiful spot.
 It was a spectacular setting and included a staff of 10.
-The staff included a bartender and a full time chef, Jesus.
+The staff included a bartender and a full-time chef, Jesus.

-All of the meals were prepared from local ingredients and each dish was better than the previous one.
-I was particularly intrigued by the fresh, home made soups (Tortilla, Gazpacho, etc).
-The recipe below for Roasted Poblano Soup.
-Chef Jesus gave me the recipe and he wrote down the ingredients with some very simple directions.
+The chef used local ingredients.
+All of the meals were memorable.
+The fresh, homemade soups (Tortilla, Gazpacho, etc) became memorable.
+Chef Jesus gave me the recipe for his poblano soup.
+He wrote down the ingredients with some very simple directions.

-I been able to replicate the soup at home, with some practice.
-It has become a favorite cook & freeze standby meal for our family.
+I have replicated the soup at home, with some practice.
+It is a favorite meal for our family.
 The settings of the Gulf of Mexico can not be duplicated in Milwaukee.
 But preparing this simple, delicious soup brings me back to our stay in Puerto Vallarta every time I prepare it.
-I hope you enjoy.
+I hope you enjoy it.